Andy Porter (footballer, born 1968)

 He served Port Vale as co-caretaker manager alongside Dean Glover.
-He managed Kidsgrove Athletic in 2002–03, and has also spent short periods as caretaker manager at Chester City, Port Vale and York City.
+He managed Kidsgrove Athletic from 2002 to 2003 and has also spent short periods as caretaker manager at Chester City, Port Vale, and York City.
 He worked as assistant manager to Martin Foyle at Hereford United from June 2012 to March 2014.

 Playing career

 Port Vale

 Born in Holmes Chapel, Cheshire, Porter joined Port Vale as a youngster after being released by Manchester City.
-He made his Football League debut in December 1986, and played on loan in New Zealand with Hutt Valley United to gain first team experience.
+He made his Football League debut in December 1986, and played on loan in New Zealand with Hutt Valley United to gain first-team experience.
 He signed a professional contract with Vale on 29 June 1987.
+He was named the club's Young Player of the Year in both the 1988–89 and 1989–90 seasons.
 He went on to have a long association with the Vale Park club, with fansite OneValeFan describing how he "gave passion, power and energy to a Vale side and as a result he was often moved around the midfield".
 On 24 November 1992, he scored in a 3–1 win over Potteries derby rivals Stoke City in an FA Cup first round replay; he later said "that goal against Stoke meant a lot".
+He played in the 1993 Football League Trophy final, a 2–1 victory over Stockport County at Wembley Stadium.

-His spell with Vale had been one of the most successful the club had enjoyed for many years, including appearances at Wembley Stadium, FA Cup giant killing acts and twice winning promotion to the second tier of English football.
-He captained the club in the 1996 Anglo-Italian Cup Final, as Vale lost 5–2 to Genoa.
+His spell with Vale had been one of the most successful the club had enjoyed for many years, including FA Cup giant-killing acts and twice winning promotion to the second tier of English football.
+He captained the club in the 1996 Anglo-Italian Cup final, as Vale lost 5–2 to Genoa.
 He enjoyed a testimonial match against Derby County in 1996.
 On 26 December 1996, he performed a successful man-marking job on Manchester City's Georgi Kinkladze to keep the Georgian quiet and help Vale to record a 1–0 win.
-His 432 appearances in all competitions means he has the sixth most appearances of any Vale player over all competitions.
+His 431 appearances in all competitions means he has the fifth most appearances of any Vale player over all competitions.
 He was also known by his nickname of "Goober".